interreg-simile/api/README.md

 1. (*Optional*) Populate the database with some dummy data: ```npm run seed:prod```
 1. Run: ```npm run start:server```

+#### Docs

+The API documentation follows the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md).

+Use ```npm run build:docs``` to build the documentation.
+For testing purposes you can use ```npm run serve:docs``` to spin up a live server that allows you to visualize the changes in real time.

 #### Built with

 - [Node.js](https://nodejs.org/it/)